Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Results

 \section{Results}

-We apply the above analysis procedure to the folded data from the first two observing runs of aLIGO’s H1 and L1 detectors.
+We apply the above analysis procedure to the folded data from the first two observing runs of Advanced LIGO’s H1 and L1 detectors.
 Our results are summarized in Fig.~\ref{fig:bbr_maps} and Table~\ref{table:BBR_results}.
-The top row of Fig.~\ref{fig:bbr_maps} shows the sky-maps of dirty SNR values obtained by integrating over frequency ranging from $20-500\rm{Hz}$.
-These sky-maps have $\rho_{\mbox{max}}=2.53, 2.58, 3.12$ for spectral indices $\alpha=0,2/3,3$ respectively.
+The top row of Fig.~\ref{fig:bbr_maps} shows the sky maps of dirty SNR values obtained by integrating over frequency range $20-500$ Hz.
+These sky-maps have $\rho_{\mbox{max}}=2.53, 2.58, 3.12$ for spectral indices $\alpha=0,2/3,3,$ respectively.
 The values of $\rho_{\mbox{max}}$ differ from the LVC O1-O2 results~\cite{O2paper} because of the cumulative effect of two main differences, namely, we use an updated list of notched frequencies~\cite{O3paper} and the LVC analysis used a Cartesian grid of sky locations with a pixel area of 1 square-degree, while we use the \hpx grid.
-Since the folding procedure takes advantage of sidereal day symmetry, it was recommended in ~\citet{Folding} to divide data with segment duration in multiples of 52sec, otherwise, the mid-segments align differently, which may cause a sub-percent difference.
-Note that these differences are small (a few percent in SNR) and do not imply any inaccuracy or loss of precision.
+Since the folding procedure takes advantage of sidereal day symmetry, it was recommended in ~\citet{Folding} to divide data into time segments having duration as a multiples of 52 s; otherwise, the mid-segments align differently, which may cause a subpercent difference.
+Note that these differences are small (a few percent fractional rms difference in SNR) and do not imply any inaccuracy or loss of precision.

+We compute the full covariance matrix for each power-law spectral shape (see Fig.~\ref{fig:fisher_matrix}).
+We use them to obtain clean maps by norm-regularized deconvolution with $\kappa_N=[45.37,32.6,15]$ for $\alpha=[0,2/3,3]$ respectively (second row of Fig.~\ref{fig:bbr_maps}).
+Note that there is no unique choice for the condition number.
+We chose the condition number such that it is near the minimum of the NMSE (or bias) vs condition number plot [Fig.~\ref{fig:inj_4_a3}].
+However, since higher condition numbers increase the noise (or variance) as seen in the figure, we used values of the condition number which are on the lower side.
+The final choice was made by performing the injection study to find the effect of condition number on significance estimation.
+For example, for $\alpha=3$, while applying norm regularization we tried $\kappa_N=7,15,50$.
+We see that $\kappa_N=15$ provides a reasonable choice considering all the above aspects.